beardoll/mecord-project-vue-2.0-/README.md

    formjson = $('form').serializeArray()
    ```
    The above code was written in function `dispatchAnswer(questionItem)`
    After receving the content, you should transform its format to what we need.
 This operation can be found in the `switch` syntax`.
-In the following we list the answer format.
+In the following we list the answer format (together with special questions).

    | question style  |  answer format |
    | --------------- | ---------------|